Your Community Representative

 Celebrating our Differences

-One of the best features of Columbia Heights is our diversity.
-I recognize our many cultures and communities through official city proclamations, and by attending celebrations and events.
+One of the best features of our district is our diversity.
+I recognize our many cultures and communities through official proclamations and by attending celebrations and events.

 Mayor Amáda Márquez Simula gets a traditional henna tattoo during the annual Art and Info fair.